section-engineering-education/engineering-education/content/articles/core-concepts-of-django-to-master/index.md

     alt: Core concepts to master when using Django
 ---

 In out today's discussion, I would be introducing you to this great Python backend framework known DJANGO.
-In web applications world, there are different server side languages and frameworks of which Django happens to be one.
+In web applications development world, there are different server side languages and frameworks of which Django happens to be one.
 To be cleared enough, Django is just a framework built on top a well known programming language called Python few years back.
-Join me in this journey of my favorite web framework.
-Yes, you reader!
+Join me in this journey of my favorite web framework to explore more.
+Yes, you reader!!

 Django uses a python package called pip and this come in handy with Python installed.
-Pip is used to configure the server side of web applications as used by Shopify, Google, Pinterest, Instagram etc.
+Django is used to configure the server side of web applications as used by Shopify, Google, Pinterest, Instagram etc.

-Surprised??
-Yes, companies have mentioned using Django for their backend operations.
+Surprised!!
+Yes, companies mentioned used Django for their backend operations.

 Django web framework allows developers to connect the server side by actually making ties with the user interface of applications through the use of its concepts.